Norovirus: What It Is, How It Spreads, and How Dates Can Help You Recover Faster | AjwaaDates.com

 Ajwa Seed Powder — The Hidden Healer

-Most people throw away the date seed — but that is a mistake.
-Ajwa seed powder and date seed powder have been studied for their protective effects on the gut, liver, and kidneys — three organs that norovirus puts under significant stress.
+Most people throw away the date seed — but that is a significant mistake.
+Ajwa seed powder and date seed powder have been studied for their protective effects on the gut, liver, and kidneys — three organs that norovirus puts under significant stress during active infection.
+The seeds contain tannins and phenolic compounds with demonstrated anti-inflammatory and hepatoprotective activity.
 Stir a small amount into warm water or honey and drink it during recovery.
-It is gentle and soothing.
+It is gentle, soothing, and provides additional protection during illness.

-When you are sick, chewing whole dates may feel like too much.
-Here are easier ways to get all the benefits:
+When you are sick, chewing whole dates may feel like too much effort.
+Here are easier, highly effective ways to get all the benefits:

 Date Molasses (Date Syrup)

-Based on the scientific research, this is the most direct way to get the antiviral benefit.
+Based on the peer-reviewed scientific research, this is the most direct way to access the potential antiviral benefit.
 Drizzle a spoonful into warm water or herbal tea.
-Soothing, gentle, and effective.
+Soothing, gentle on the stomach, and provides both energy and the bioactive compounds studied for norovirus inhibition.

 Date Paste

-Smooth and very easy to swallow even when your stomach is sensitive.
-Mix a spoonful into warm water or spread on plain toast.
-Simple, digestible, and full of minerals.
+Smooth and very easy to swallow even when your stomach is extremely sensitive.
+Mix a spoonful into warm water, stir into plain porridge, or spread thinly on toast.
+Simple, digestible, and full of the minerals your body desperately needs after repeated vomiting.

 Date Sugar